 - Authentication: Have the documents authenticated by the U.S. Department of State or the appropriate authority in your country.

 - Translate documents: If needed, translate the documents into the official language of the receiving country.
+In many cases, certified translations are required to meet the destination country’s requirements for document acceptance.

 - Submit documents: Submit all necessary documents, along with any required fees, to the embassy of the receiving country.